mossadnik/json_tabulator/README.md

 Queries are analysed and compiled independent of the data to be queried

 If you think you need to get a combination of attributes that is not allowed, think again.
 If you still think so just run multiple queries and do the join afterwards.

+#### Returned values

+All extracted values are returned as-is with no further conversion.
+Returned values are not limited to atomic types, dicts and lists are also allowed.

+By default, all requested attributes are returned, the value `None` is used if an attribute cannot be found in the data.
+When the `omit_missing_attributes` flag is set in `tabulate`, each row only contains keys that are found in the data, allowing for downstream error-handling.

 ## Related Projects